-2023 · WHAT ACCOUNTS SHOULD I CONSIDER IF I WANT TO SAVE MORE?
+2025 · WHAT ACCOUNTS SHOULD I CONSIDER IF I WANT TO SAVE MORE?

 FOUNDATIONAL SAVINGS YES NO Do you need to save more in your Emergency Fund?
 If so, consider the following: If you have a spouse or partner and you both are employed, you may want to set aside three months of living expenses in case of an emergency.
 If you are single or the sole income earner, you may want to set aside six months of living expenses in case of an emergency.
 If you are a high-income earner or entrepreneur, you may want to set aside as much as 18 months of living expenses to take advantage of job mobility and business opportunities.
-Are you disappointed with the rate of return you are getting at your bank?
-If so, consider the benefits and risks associated with high-yield saving/checking accounts, CDs, and other conservative investments.
+If applicable, consider contributing to an Emergency Savings Account (linked with your employer's retirement plan).
+Be mindful of any rules and limitations that may apply. of : Are you disappointed with the rate of return you are getting at your bank?
+If so, consider the benefits and risks associated wi high-yield saving/checking accounts, CDs, and other conservative investments. th

 HEALTHCARE SAVINGS YES NO Do you have a Flexible Spending Account (FSA)?
-If so, consider making a pre-tax/tax-deductible contribution of \$3,050, which can be used on medical, dental, and vision care.
+If so, consider making a pre-tax/tax-deductible contribution of \$3,300, which can be used on medical, dental, and vision care.
 Be sure to spend any funds that can't be carried over by the end of the year (or any grace period offered by your plan), as you may lose any remaining funds.
 Do you have a Health Savings Account (HSA)?
-If so, consider making a pre-tax/tax-deductible contribution of up to \$3,850 (\$7,750 for a family) and an additional \$1,000 if you are age 55 or over.
+If so, consider making a pre-tax/tax-deductible contribution of up to \$4,300 (\$8,550 for a family) and an additional \$1,000 if you are age 55 or over.
 The HSA is the most tax-preferred vehicle available.
 See "Can I Make A Deductible Contribution To My HSA?" flowchart for details.

 RETIREMENT SAVINGS YES NO Do you have a traditional IRA or a Roth IRA?
 If so, review what amounts you are eligible to deduct or contribute, respectively.
 Do you have a retirement plan offered through your employer?
 If so, consider the following: Make sure you contribute enough to maximize the amount of any match offered by the employer.
-You can contribute up to \$22,500 annually (\$30,000 if age 50 or over) if your employer plan is a 401(k), 403(b) or 457.
-You can contribute up to \$15,500 annually (\$19,000 if age 50 or over) if your employer plan is a SIMPLE IRA or SIMPLE 401(k).
+You can contribute up to \$23,500 annually (plus any catch-up contributions that may apply) if your employer plan is a 401(k), 403(b) or 457.
+You can contribute up to \$16,500 annually (plus any catch-up contributions that may apply) if your employer plan is a SIMPLE IRA or SIMPLE 401(k).
+You may increase your SIMPLE contributions (including catch-up) by 10% (if eligible).
 If you have made the maximum salary deferral contribution and want to contribute more, consider if a Mega Backdoor Roth contribution is applicable.
 Reference "Can I Make A Mega Backdoor Roth Contribution?" flowchart.
 Do you expect your income to increase in the future?
-If so, consider the following: If permitted, make a designated Roth contribution and pay taxes now at the lower rates.
-Contribute up to \$6,500 (\$7,500 if age 50 or over) to a Roth IRA.
-Eligibility is phased out between \$138,000 - \$153,000 MAGI (single) and \$218,000 - \$228,000 MAGI (MFJ).
+If so, consider the following: ■ If permitted, make a designated Roth contribution and pay taxes now at the lower rates. ■ Contribute up to \$7,000 (\$8,000 if age 50 or over) to a Roth IRA.
+Eligibility is phased out between \$150,000 - \$165,000 MAGI (single) and \$236,000 - \$246,000 MAGI (MFJ).
 See "Can I Contribute To My Roth IRA?" flowchart.
-Is your MAGI greater than \$153,000 (\$228,000 if MFJ) and you have maxed out your salary deferrals but want to save more?
-If so, a Backdoor Roth IRA contribution could allow you to save an extra \$6,500 (\$7,500 if age 50 or over).
+Is your MAGI greater than \$165,000 (\$246,000 if MFJ) and you have maxed out your salary deferrals but want to save more?
+If so, a Backdoor Roth IRA contribution could allow you to save an extra \$7,000 (\$8,000 if age 50 or over).
 Reference "Can I Make a Backdoor Roth IRA Contribution?" flowchart.